 Berry Bread Pudding, made with your favorite berries and soft bread, is an easy to prepare dessert that is incredibly rich and decadent.

-How do you make bread pudding?
+How do you make bread pudding with berries?

 This bread pudding recipe is super easy.
 In fact, bread pudding made from scratch is one of the easiest desserts you can make.